radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-control-panels.md

 6. On the Settings tab, Security section, SSL, click CHANGE next to Client Certificate DN Mapping.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – the Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](administration-and-configuration#delegated-administration-roles).**
+>The Client Certificate DN Mapping is only accessible by a member of the [Directory Administrator role/group](administration-and-configuration#delegated-administration-roles).

 7. Click **ADD** and set the Certificate DN to the subject in the user’s certificate.
 If the subject in the SSL certificate is blank, you can specify that a Subject Alternative Name (SAN) should be used.
 You can use an alternative name in the mapping by specifying {alt} before the regular expression.
 For example: {alt}^(.+)$ uses the first alternative name found.
 You can be more specific to specify which alternative name you want to match by specifying the type [0-8].
 For example: {alt:0}^(.+)$ uses the otherName alternative name.
 The type number associated with each is shown below.